trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 list.

-More details about the live user-in-the-loop assessment platform deployed for this evaluation can be found in a forthcoming SIGIR 2016 demo by Roegiest et al., ["A Platform for Streaming Push Notifications to Mobile Assessors"](https://cs.uwaterloo.ca/~jimmylin/publications/Roegiest_etal_SIGIR2016.pdf).
+More details about the live user-in-the-loop assessment platform deployed for this evaluation can be found in a SIGIR 2016 demo by Roegiest et al., ["A Platform for Streaming Push Notifications to Mobile Assessors"](https://cs.uwaterloo.ca/~jimmylin/publications/Roegiest_etal_SIGIR2016.pdf).

-## Evaluation: Post Hoc Evaluations
+## Evaluation: Post Hoc Batch Evaluations

-In contrast to live user-in-the-loop assessments, the post hoc evaluation methodology has been refined over the past few years and has been experimentally validated.
+In contrast to live user-in-the-loop assessments, the post hoc batch evaluation methodology has been refined over the past few years and has been experimentally validated.

 The evaluation methodology is based on pooling.
 A common pool will be